 There are tons of national parks in Guanacaste with all different types of hikes to do and nature to see.
 We only had a chance to see two.
 Ricon de la Vieja National Park which is a bit over an hour past Liberia Airport and Tenorio National Park which is about 90 minutes from Liberia airport but took us about 2 hours with road construction.
 See my detailed reviews and pictures of Ricon and Tenorio.

-Getting a local SIM chip in costa rica is very easy.
-If you are in liberia there are a few phone shops that sell SIM’s in the Jumbo Super Market plaza at the corner of route 21 and route 1 (Pan American) that are open pretty late.
-I used a factory unlocked AT&T iphone 4 and it worked great.
-Don’t expect Verizon or Sprint phones to be useful, they use a USA only standard.
+Getting a local SIM chip in Costa Rica is very easy.
+If you are in liberia, as of 2012, there were a few phone shops that sell SIM’s in the Jumbo Super Market plaza at the corner of route 21 and route 1 (Pan American) that are open pretty late.

 How to use ICE Kobi

 ICE is the state utility company covering phones and electric.
 They are the main brand so probably easiest to go with them.
 Don’t know if their competitors are cheaper, but they sure are cheap enough.
 Their prepaid phone brand is “Ice Kobi”.
-It is about $6 to buy the SIM and it comes with around $6 of phone time.
+As of 2012, it was about $6 to buy the SIM and it comes with around $6 of phone time.
 Local calls are something like 6 cents and calls to the US are supposed to be under 30.
 Unlimited internet is about 60 cents per day for pretty good 3G speeds.